What will I see when traveling across the West Approach Bridge North (WABN)?

 - Connections to local and regional bicycle/pedestrian routes

-- New parking, constructed wetlands, landscaping, and pedestrian path at East Montlake Park
+- New parking, constructed wetlands, landscaping, and a pedestrian path at East Montlake Park

-Below is an engineering plan that provides additional detail on the Montlake section of the WABN project.
+Below is a key features map that provides additional detail on the Montlake section of the WABN project.

 How did WSDOT develop the bridge’s design, and did the Seattle Community Design Process inform the process?